edgelesssys/marblerun.sh/content/docs/tasks/define-manifest.md

 These `Parameters` are passed from the Coordinator to secure enclaves after successful initial remote attestation. `Parameters` can contain the following placeholders:

-* `$$root_ca`: The root certificate of the cluster issued by the Coordinator; it can be used to verify the certificates of all Marbles in the cluster.
+* `.Marblerun.RootCA.Public`: The root certificate of the cluster issued by the Coordinator; it can be used to verify the certificates of all Marbles in the cluster.
-* `$$marble_cert`: The Marble's certificate; issued by the Coordinator and used for Marble-to-Marble and Marble-to-client authentication
+* `.Marblerun.MarbleCert.Public`: The Marble's certificate; issued by the Coordinator and used for Marble-to-Marble and Marble-to-client authentication
-* `$$marble_key`: The private key corresponding to `$$marble_cert`
+* `.Marblerun.MarbleCert.Private`: The private key corresponding to `$$marble_cert`
-* `$$seal_key`: A 128-bit symmetric encryption key that can be used for sealing data to disk in a host-independent way; if a Marble is scheduled or restarted on a new host, this "virtual sealing key" will still allow for unsealing data from the disk even though the host's actual sealing key might have changed.
+* `.Marblerun.SealKey`: A 128-bit symmetric encryption key that can be used for sealing data to disk in a host-independent way; if a Marble is scheduled or restarted on a new host, this "virtual sealing key" will still allow for unsealing data from the disk even though the host's actual sealing key might have changed.

 ```javascript
 {